-Article 13 The organization and administration of the Japan Legal Support Center (hereinafter referred to as "the JLSC") are governed by this chapter.
+Article 13 The organization and administration of the Japan Legal Support Center (referred to below as "the JLSC") are governed by this chapter.

 (Purpose of the JLSC)

 Article 14 The purpose of the JLSC is to promptly and appropriately render comprehensive legal support services.